tancredi/lxjs-2013-game.js-talk/README.md

-# LXJS 2013 slides
+# LXJS 2013 - A web dive into game development

-> ## A web dive into game development
+**Talk slides and resources**

-This repo contains the slides for my LXJS 2013 talk and a list of useful resources (Frameworks, tools, etc..) for HTML5 game development.
+> This repo contains the slides for my LXJS 2013 talk and a list of useful resources (Frameworks, tools, etc..) for HTML5 game development.

 ## Intructions